danharti/startingNodeJS/README.md

 Creating and setting up our initial node project with Express

 1. Create a node project initial set up - type **npm init** (result will create package.json file containing all the details of your node app)
-2. Install express - While inside the project folder, **npm install express --save**
+2. Install Express - While inside the project folder, **npm install express --save**.
+For info, express is a web framework use for node.js - http://expressjs.com/
 3. Create your main JS file - usually then name is app.js or index.js (make sure it is the same name written in your package.json)
 4. Inside the main JS file

 		a.
-Require the module that will be using (here is it the express) then assign it to a variable so you can easily access it later var express = require('express');
+Require the module that will be using (here is it Express) then assign it to a variable so you can easily access it later var express = require('express');
 		b.
 Create our app variable passing in the express method var app = express();